Contact: Susan Conner - Clerk of Court, Magistrate Court of Douglas County

 In an effort to protect the public and our employees from the Coronavirus, you may simply mail your filings to the Magistrate Court Clerk’s Office.

-These non-essential filings can be accepted through the mail.
 Please mail any filings to Magistrate Court, Douglas County Courthouse, 8700 Hospital Drive, Douglasville, GA 30134.

 Please call our office with any questions at (770) 920-7540.